 GST regime

-GST is form of value added tax charged on goods and services supplied in Singapore by GST-registered persons and on the import of goods into Singapore.
-The current rate of GST imposed on standard rated supplies is 7 per cent.
+GST is a form of value added tax charged on goods and services supplied in Singapore by GST-registered persons and on the import of goods into Singapore.
+The current rate of GST imposed on standard rated supplies is 7 %.
 Input GST incurred by a GST-registered person for the purpose of making GST-taxable supplies is generally recoverable from the IRAS (subject to certain exceptions) by way of a refund or credit against the output GST payable on supplies made by such GST-registered persons.

 Persons in Singapore whose total value of GST-taxable supplies exceeds or is expected to exceed S$1 million over four quarters (i.e., 12 months) will have to register for GST purposes.
 However, entities may also register voluntarily to claim any input GST incurred on GST-taxable supplies made to such entities (which are used by such entities to make their own GST-taxable supplies).